-The enclosed proxy card is solicited by the Board of Directors (the "Board") of ASA Gold and Precious Metals Limited (the "Company") for use at the Annual General Meeting of Shareholders (the "Meeting") to be held on March 13, 2014, at 10:00 a.m., Eastern Time, at the offices of K&L Gates LLP, 599 Lexington Avenue, 32nd Floor, New York, NY 10022 (the Meeting and any adjournments or postponements thereof are referred to herein as the "Meeting").
-Shareholders who execute proxy cards or provide voting instructions by telephone or via the Internet may revoke them at any time before the proxy is used at the Meeting by delivering a duly executed proxy bearing a later date, by submitting a letter of revocation delivered to Deborah Djeu, Secretary, at ASA Gold and Precious Metals Limited, 400 South Camino Real, Suite 710, San Mateo, California 94402 or to her at the Meeting, or by attending the Meeting and voting in person by ballot.
+The enclosed proxy card is solicited by the Board of Directors (the "Board") of ASA Gold and Precious Metals Limited (the "Company") for use at the Annual General Meeting of Shareholders (the "Meeting") to be held on March 15, 2018, at 10:00 a.m., Eastern Time, at the offices of K&L Gates LLP, 599 Lexington Avenue, 32nd Floor, New York, NY 10022 (the Meeting and any adjournments or postponements thereof are referred to herein as the "Meeting").
+Shareholders who execute proxy cards or provide voting instructions by telephone or via the Internet may revoke them at any time before the proxy is used at the Meeting by delivering a duly executed proxy bearing a later date, by submitting a letter of revocation delivered to Danielle Kulp, Secretary, at ASA Gold and Precious Metals Limited, 400 South El Camino Real, Suite 710, San Mateo, California 94402 or to her or his designee at the Meeting, or by attending the Meeting and voting in person by ballot.
 If you hold shares through a broker, bank or other nominee, please consult your broker, bank or nominee regarding your ability to revoke voting instructions after such instructions have been provided.

-The expense of preparing, assembling, printing and mailing the Proxy Statement, accompanying notice, proxy card and any other material used for the solicitation of proxies by the Board will be paid by the Company.
+The expense of preparing, assembling, printing and mailing the Proxy Statement, accompanying Notice, proxy card and any other material used for the solicitation of proxies by the Board will be paid by the Company.
 In addition to the solicitation of proxies by use of the mails, directors and officers of the Company may solicit proxies by telephone, electronic communications or personal contact, for which they will not receive any additional compensation.
-The Company has retained AST Fund Solutions, LLC ("AST"), 60 East 42nd Street, Suite 916, New York, NY 10165 to assist in the solicitation of proxies.
+The Company has retained AST Fund Solutions, LLC ("AST"), 48 Wall Street, 22nd Floor, New York, NY 10005 to assist in the solicitation of proxies.
 Such solicitation will primarily be by mail and telephone.
-The costs of the solicitation are estimated at approximately \$2,000.
+As compensation for such assistance, AST will receive a fee estimated at approximately \$3,000.
 AST will also be reimbursed for out-of-pocket costs in connection with the solicitation.
 In addition, the Company will reimburse brokers, nominees and fiduciaries that are registered owners of shares of the Company for the out-of-pocket and clerical expenses of transmitting copies of the proxy materials to the beneficial owners of such shares.
-The approximate mailing date of this Proxy Statement, accompanying notice and the proxy card will be January 27, 2014.
+The approximate mailing date of this Proxy Statement, accompanying Notice, and the proxy card will be January 29, 2017.

-The Annual Report of the Company for the fiscal year ended November 30, 2013 accompanies this Proxy Statement.
-If you have not received a copy of the Annual Report and would like to receive a copy free of charge, please contact ASA Shareholder Services at ASA Gold and Precious Metals Limited, 400 South El Camino Real, Suite 710, San Mateo, California 94402 or by telephone at 1-800-432-3378.
+The Annual Report of the Company for the fiscal year ended November 30, 2017 accompanies this Proxy Statement.
+If you have not received a copy of the Annual Report and would like to receive one free of charge, please contact ASA Shareholder Services at ASA Gold and Precious Metals Limited, 400 South El Camino Real, Suite 710, San Mateo, California 94402 or by telephone at 1-800-432-3378.
 You may also view the Annual Report on the Company's website at www.asaltd.com/proxymaterial.